You've made the leap to start your own law firm. You've thought about costs, practice area, and gone through all the items on your startup checklist.

 Keep in Mind...

-The type of structure available to you will depend on the law of your state, and as used, must of course conform to any applicable rules of professional responsibility.
-It is therefore important to research your state law and governing ethical rules before making your final decision.
-You may also want to consult with an attorney and an accountant to fully understand all of the implications for your firm.
+The type of structure available to you will depend on the laws of your state, and of course, you must conform to any applicable rules of professional responsibility.
+It's therefore important to research the applicable laws and ethical rules before making your final decision.
+You may also want to consult with an accountant or another attorney to fully understand the implications for your firm.